Mirzipan/Homm3_BG_Database/docs/units/vampires.md

 ## Notes

-- Vampires heal on each attack, that include the attack against a Wall.
+- Vampires do not heal when attacking a Wall.
+Destroying a Wall is considered an action and not an actual attack.

 ## Comes With